docker/docs/get-started/part4.md

 So far, you've been wrapping Docker commmands in `docker-machine ssh` to talk to the VMs.
-Another option is to run `docker-machine env <machine>` to get and run a command that sets your current shell to talk to the Docker daemon on the VM.
-This method works better for the next step because it allows you to use our local copy of the `docker-compose.yml` file to deploy the app "remotely" without having to copy it anywhere.
+Another option is to run `docker-machine env <machine>` to get and run a command that configures your current shell to talk to the Docker daemon on the VM.
+This method works better for the next step because it allows you to use your local copy of the `docker-compose.yml` file to deploy the app "remotely" without having to copy it anywhere.

 Type `docker-machine env myvm1`, then copy-paste and run the command provided as